 The R-Value of bulk insulation is reduced if it is compressed.
-The allocated space for bulk insulation is therefore to allow the insulation to be installed so that it maintains its correct thickness.
+The allocated space for bulk insulation is therefore to allow the insulation to be installed so that it maintains its correct thickness unless exempted such as at wall studs.
 This is particularly relevant to wall and cathedral ceiling framing whose members can only accommodate a limited thickness of insulation.
 In some instances, larger framing members or thinner insulation material, such as polystyrene boards, may be necessary to ensure that the insulation achieves its required R-Value.